kodekloudhub/certified-kubernetes-administrator-course/docs/11-Install-Kubernetes-the-kubeadm-way/04-Demo-Deployment-with-Kubeadm.md

 - Take me to [Lecture](https://kodekloud.com/topic/demo-deployment-with-kubeadm/)

+# Apple Silicon

 If you have an Apple M1 or M2 (Apple Silicon) machine, then please follow the separate instructions [here](../../apple-silicon/README.md).

+For all other operating systems/hardware including Intel Apple, please remain on this page...

+# VirtualBox/Vagrant

 In this lab, you will build your own 3-node Kubernetes cluster using `kubeadm` with `VirtualBox` and `Vagrant`